 Master's in Information Systems Curriculum

 Earn your Master of Science in Information Systems (MSIS) degree in a part-time program that helps you advance and transform your career.
-Design your program with a flexible curriculum that supports your unique professional path; choose from nine specializations taught by information technology industry leaders and veteran Northwestern University faculty.
+Design your program with a flexible curriculum that supports your unique professional path; choose from eight specializations taught by information technology industry leaders and veteran Northwestern University faculty.
 Broaden your network through faculty and fellow students who come from a variety of industries.
 As an MSIS candidate, you will benefit from unique corporate partnerships and a dynamic curriculum that mirrors current industry systems and methodologies, emphasizing design, implementation, evaluation, and modeling.
 The online course format meets you wherever you are to accommodate your busy life and commitments.

 Please see the academic catalog for additional information regarding the curriculum.
 Current students should refer to curriculum requirements in place at time of entry into the program.